ArgoCD-ACM-Refactor/acm-applications/README.md

 # acm-applications
-Repo with all the ApplicationSet to deploy the Apps
+why a folder??

+only to be compliance with all the rest of repositories folders tree